Yandex Cloud

 This error means a limit has been reached.

-Check the throughput in the YDB cluster settings and increase it, if required.
+Check the throughput capacity in the YDB cluster settings and increase it, if needed.
 If the issue persists after you increase the throughput limit or the quota is exceeded, contact support.

 What does the ThrottlingException error mean?What does the ThrottlingException error mean?

 You can change quotas for an individual database in its settings (see Updating serverless database parameters).
-If you find your cloud quota insufficient, contact support.
+If you want to increase your cloud quota, contact support.

-To prevent users from unscheduled RU consumption, we recommend setting a limit on maximum consumption.
+To prevent users from overconsuming RUs, we recommend setting the maximum consumption limit.

 Was the article helpful?